lindenb/jvarkit/docs/MsaToVcf.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    -N, --ignore-n-bases
+      ignore, to the extent possible N-bases in the reads.
+      Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
     --version